ChaojieWei/qq/README.md

     --load_best_network

->To load the last trained network with grid search you have to use in addition the option:
+>Instead to load the last trained network with grid search you have to use the option:

     --load_network

+>Networks trained without grid search need to be renamed adding the prefix

+    last_

+>and then use the option --load_network.
 >If you also want to see the value of the main parameters of the network you have to use also